stijn-dejongh/lovecraft_public_domain/raw_converts/hy.md

 awake.
 That he was right, I soon learned from the unutterable fear which engulfed me whenever consciousness lapsed.
 After each short and inevitable sleep I seemed older, whilst my friend aged with a rapidity almost shocking.
-It is hideous to see wrinkles form and hair whiten almost before one&rsquo;s eyes.
+It is hideous to see wrinkles form and hair whiten almost before one's eyes.
 Our mode of life was now totally altered.
-Heretofore a recluse so far as I know&mdash;his true name and origin never having passed his lips&mdash;my friend now became frantic in his fear of solitude.
+Heretofore a recluse so far as I know--his true name and origin never having passed his lips--my friend now became frantic in his fear of solitude.
 At night he would not be alone, nor would the company of a few persons calm him.
 His sole relief was obtained in revelry of the most general and boisterous sort; so that few assemblies of the young and the gay were unknown to us.
 Our appearance and